Weald-Creative/Kairos-SDK-iOS/README.md

 Kairos SDK (iOS)
 ==============

 Kairos is the easist way add **Face-Recognition** to your iOS apps.
-Our api provides a Face-Recognition backend, out of the box.
+Our API provides a full-featured and robust Face-Recognition backend, right out of the box.
 This is the iOS wrapper for the [Kairos Facial Recognition API](https://developer.kairos.com).
 The package includes both the **SDK** as well as an **example app project**.
 Continue reading to learn how to integrate Kairos into your own iOS app.

 _Thanks to contributions by some of our customers, we also have [Ruby](https://github.com/kany/kairos-api) and [.NET](https://github.com/humbywan/Kairos.Net) wrappers available._